ztang99/ztang99.github.io/_pages/about.md

   - /about.html
 ---

+Hi there 👋 I'm Zitian.
+I'm a graduating Ph.D. in bioinformatics.

+I'm super interested in how computational genomics and biomedical informatics help translate research findings to clinical outcomes.

-Ph.D. with 5+ years of experience in translational genetics, computational genomics, and biomedical informatics.
-Strong communicator and collaborator passionate about translating bioinformatics research into real-world solutions.
+I'm a strong problem-solver, communicator, and collaborator passionate about translating bioinformatics research into real-world solutions.

+Happy to connect via LinkedIn!

 **I am actively looking for full-time bioinformatics scientist position starting summer 2026.
 Feel free to reach out via email to discuss any potential opportunities.**